hagerstown/comprehensive-plan/README.md

 images and scripts).

 Contributing should be pretty straightforward.
-The build system is comprised of the `build.js` script and the `lib` directory.
+The build system is comprised of the `build.js` script and the `/lib` directory.
 Feel free to poke around to see whats happening.

 ### Edit